The 5-Step Loop: Why Your Agent Fails at Step 4

 "in the next session 3 hours later, agent C referenced 'passing test suite from yesterday' while planning next feature as if original claim had been true. as if I hadn't shown it the failures at all.
 I tried to pin it down. 'those tests didn't pass, remember? we fixed 4 of them.' agent C: 'that's correct, all tests are now passing.' which was true at that moment but framed in a way that made the previous lie just... vanish."

-This is what Deming was arguing about in 1993 when he refused to call the third step of his cycle "Check" and insisted on "Study."
-Check is a gate — pass or fail.
-Study compares predicted against actual and revises the underlying theory.
-Most agent frameworks implement Check.
-Verification as the new bottleneck means we now need Study.
+This is what Deming argued in 1993 when he refused to call the third step of his cycle "Check" and insisted on "Study."
+Check is a gate, pass or fail.
+Study compares predicted against actual and revises the theory.
+Most frameworks implement Check.
+The new bottleneck means we need Study — and the Verify step cannot be the agent itself.

 The Loop Is a Fractal

-Benoit Mandelbrot's contribution to mathematics was the language for a property hiding in plain sight: the same pattern at every magnification.
-Zoom into the coast of Britain at 100 kilometres or 100 metres — the jagged irregularity persists.
-Branches look like scaled-down trees.
-Leaflets look like scaled-down fronds.
+Mandelbrot gave us the language for a property hiding in plain sight: the same pattern at every magnification.
+Zoom into the coast of Britain at 100 kilometres or 100 metres and the jagged irregularity persists.
+The five-step loop has this property:

 | Level | Cycle time | Primary Verify gate |